 During each 10-day session, nine faculty members coach a total of twenty-seven participant ensembles.
 Overseeing camp operations are one Music Director, three Camp Directors, and nine Counselor Workers, whose duties include planning and facilitating activities, providing rehearsal assistance, and fostering community.
 Each Counselor Worker is assigned to a cabin and supervises underage participants therein.
 Also on-site are Apple Hill’s year-round employees, including Director Lenny Matczynski and Summer Workshop Administrative Director Amelia Perron.

 Chamber groups share their music in a variety of ways.
 Ensembles may choose to perform for the community after a mid-week lunch or dinner.
 Faculty offer concerts each Tuesday, prefaced by listenUP!, a pre-concert talk by Director Lenny Matczynski.
 Through the session, participants can take part in faculty-led masterclasses, attend faculty open rehearsals, sight-read chamber music with fellow participants, or seek practice help from teaching assistants.
 Each session concludes with participant concerts, held the final Saturday evening (7pm) and Sunday afternoon (1:30pm).
-The final concerts are open to friends and family members.
+The final concerts are closed to the public in 2022.

 Recreation and relaxation are essential balancing elements to the Apple Hill experience.
-Daily activities include soccer games and swimming at nearby Otter Brook State Park, ping-pong, dancing, and theatrical activities.
-Participants and faculty hike nearby mountain trails, jog or walk the famous 4.2 mile cross-country “Loop,” and contra dance in Nelson at the longest continuously held contra dance in the country.
+Daily activities will all be on-campus in 2022, and include games, ping-pong, dancing, and theatrical activities.
+Participants and faculty hike nearby mountain trails, jog or walk the famous 4.2 mile cross-country “Loop.”
 In this intergenerational environment which combines structure with choice, extra supervision for younger participants is provided as needed.

 Apple Hill is located on a rural, 100-acre former farm in the Monadnock region of Southern New Hampshire.
 The heart of Apple Hill is the Concert Barn—home of countless rehearsals, public and participant concerts, and shared meals.
 There are additional gathering spaces on campus for quiet reading or group activities.
 On the slopes of the property are cabins that each house one to six persons.
 These are equipped with electric lights and outlets, foam mattresses, and screened windows.
 Bathrooms and showers are in two centrally-located bathhouses.